netresearch/t3x-contexts/README.rst

 Examples for contexts:

 - Screen size < 500px
+- Browser runs on a tablet or mobile phone
 - Location is 15km around a certain place
 - User is from one of certain countries
 - User entered website with GET-Parameter ``affID=foo``